FileMaker WebDirect 18 Guide

 Number of web users

 The number of connected web users directly affects the performance of all connected web browsers.
-You may need to evaluate the hardware configuration of your FileMaker Server or FileMaker Cloud for AWS deployment if it does not support the number of users you require.
+You may need to evaluate the hardware configuration of your FileMaker Server or FileMaker Cloud product deployment if it does not support the number of users you require.

 For recommended hardware configurations for FileMaker Server, see the FileMaker Knowledge Base.